 The Bears swung what might be the move of free agency to date, shipping off a pair of third-round draft picks to Miami for Pro Bowl wide receiver Brandon Marshall – a trade that made little sense from the Miami perspective unless some brewing legal trouble with Marshall concerned them more than the Bears.
 Not only did the Bears eliminate their concern at receiver, they reunited Jay Cutler with his go-to receiver in Denver before Josh McDaniels dismantled the franchise.

-Reggie Wayne, who was thought to potentially be part of a package deal wherever Manning lands, decided to stay for the rebuilding process in Indianapolis – signing a three-year, $17.5 million contract.
-The Redskins, who got hit with a massive cap-takeaway (see below) late Monday, were their usual selves in free agency – gutting the free-agent pool by taking two receivers off the list (Pierre Garcon and Josh Morgan) and talking with another (Eddie Royal).
+, who was thought to potentially be part of a package deal wherever Manning lands, decided to stay for the rebuilding process in Indianapolis – signing a three-year, $17.5 million contract.
+The Redskins, who got hit with a massive cap-takeaway (see below) late Monday, were their usual selves in free agency – gutting the free-agent pool by taking two receivers off the list (Pierre Garcon

 Tuesday was a day for the receivers to showcase their speed … on the free-agent market.